-Staff and faculty coach students in the development of new products, services or non-profit endeavors, helping them complete the business planning process and positioning them to start a venture based on their idea.
-Coaching includes connecting students to alums and local business professionals who mentor by helping them navigate through the intricacies of conducting for and non-profit businesses like planning, marketing, operations and financials; giving them a real world perspective.
-JCEL also connects student entrepreneurs with service providers (such as attorneys, accountants and insurance professionals) to help them manage specific aspects of their operations.
+Our mentoring process connects students with alumni and local business professionals who navigate students through the intricacies of starting and growing businesses - giving them a real world perspective.
+JCEL also connects student entrepreneurs with service providers (such as local media, attorneys, accountants and insurance professionals) to help them manage specific aspects of their operations.

-Mentors, or seasoned entrepreneurs with a variety of business experiences, volunteer to work with students.
+Our mentors and service providers, who volunteer to work with students, are seasoned entrepreneurs with a variety of business experiences.
 These individuals have a real world appreciation of the problems that businesses face and the experience to assist new entrepreneurs in avoiding or overcoming obstacles to future development.
-Mentors are matched to address individual needs.
+We ensure mentors are matched to address individual needs.

 What does it mean to be a mentor?

 Mentors are people who will voluntarily help our student startups go the extra mile to help others and exert a positive influence on their lives.
 By becoming a mentor, it offers the student entrepreneurs the chance to receive valuable information on what and what-not to do with their startup by also acting as an asset towards their development and learning as entrepreneurs.